svlark/svlark.github.io/_posts/2017-08-30-Down-on-the-Farm.md

 ![Audrey and Sula portrait](https://user-images.githubusercontent.com/13930968/30726088-5d347efe-9f0e-11e7-95b4-e61e2bff44cb.jpg)

    We also spent lots of time outdoors.
 There were tons of cool things to do, like wildflower picking.
 The farm has a lot of Goldenrod, Queen Anne's Lace, Clover, and Black Eyed Susans.
 Ms. Lorelei taught me the names of all of the flowers and we picked a bouquet for my mom.
 There is a golf cart to get around in because the farm is so big (130 acres).
-In the mornings you can swim in the hot tub and take a shower in the outdoor outhouse my Grampsy built.
+In the mornings you can swim in the hot tub and take a shower in the outdoor outhouse my Grampsy built with Ms. Lorelei.
 Ms. Lorelei also has a lot of artwork on her farm, she has a Silver Rooster and two metal Herons looking out over the farm that she made, she is a blacksmith.
 I really enjoyed the trip, I can't wait to go back to the farm!

    ![flowers for mom](https://user-images.githubusercontent.com/13930968/30725884-54ea3bd6-9f0d-11e7-828f-e7e4c27b564d.jpg)
    This was the boquet I picked for my mom.